Glossary Sales Growth

 What is an example of sales growth?

-Calculating sales growth involves subtracting the current period’s sales from the previous period’s sales and dividing that result by the original base amount.
+Calculating sales growth involves subtracting the sales for the current period from those for the previous period and then dividing that result by the original base amount.
 For example, if a company’s total sales in January were $1,000 and its total sales in February were $1,200, then its sales growth rate would be calculated as:

 (1200 – 1000) / 1000 = 0.2 or 20% growth.